 Reverend John WestPrint Page

-The pulpit of the church commemorates Reverend John West who was the first pastor of the church.
+A pulpit commemorates Reverend John West who was the first pastor of the church at 11 Frederick Street, Launceston.

 John West was born on 17th January 1809 the son of a Wesleyan clergyman and was reared in an atmosphere of respect for education and culture.
 He married young and soon after, at 26 years of age, was admitted to the Congregational ministry at Thetford in Norfolk, England.
 He worked first as a home missionary and then as pastor in several areas in England for the next nine years. .